Samsingh36/Quiz-Assessment/README.md

-Here's a README file for your Quiz Assessment project:

----

 # Quiz Assessment Project

 The **BrightChamps Quiz Assessment** is a dynamic web application that allows users to create custom quizzes, take quizzes, and track scores.
 Built using **React.js** for the frontend, the app provides a seamless experience for quiz creation, question management, and real-time scoring.